mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SpeedometerSystem.md

 _Figure 2.
 Schematic for the 3.5 Inch TFT Color LCD Screen Plugging into the Arduino Uno

 ### Analysis
--The 3.5 Inch TFT Color LCD Screen is designed to fit on an Arduino Uno.
-The UNO has proper connectivity via GPIO to the point where the user snaps the LCD screen on top of the UNO.

--Arduino Boards can read outputs directly from MATLAB.
-With the Arduino UNO REV3 being clocked at 16 MHz, the constraint of a refresh rate no slower than 100 ms can easily be met.

--The board will directly connect to the PC via USB 2.0 for long distance power and data transfer.
+Arduino can communicate directly with MATLAB via serial communication with a USB 2.0.
+For the simulator to send data to the Arduino, serial.write() functions will be inserted into the code to continously send speed data to the Arduino.
+For the Arduino to receive and display the speed data, serial.read() functions will be used.
+Once the speed data is obtained, it will be appropriately displayed on the LCD.

 #### Microcontroller Selection

 The Arduino UNO REV3 is clocked at 16 MHz, has 6 analog I/O pins, and 14 digital I/O pins.
-The board can be powered via battery, USB, or the VDD pin and can operate within a voltage range of 7-12 V. Each GPIO pin can supply up to 40 mA.
-The board can directly communicate with the PC via serial communication and can read data directly from MATLAB.
-This would allow the speed data to be continuously sent to the board with a refresh rate lower than 100 ms.
+The board can be powered via battery, USB, or the VDD pin and can operate within a voltage range of 7-12 V. Arduino can directly communicate with MATLAB via serial communication with a USB 2.0.
+This would allow for the speed data to be on the Arduino Uno in a programming language other MATLAB which confirms the constraint of the data exiting the simulator.
+The Arduino will be powered by the PC running the simulator.

 #### LCD Display Selection